bonsai-oss/external-db-operator/README.md

 # External-DB-Operator

-The external db operator connects to an out of cluster database and manages the lifecycle of the database.
+The External DB Operator is a project that aims to simplify the management of out-of-cluster databases.
+It was created to address the following problems:
+- Out-of-cluster databases are not managed by kubernetes and therefore not part of the cluster lifecycle.
+- Manually managing database connection information does not provide a good base for automation.

-Operator Features:
+Operator Key Features:
-- Management of database side spaces and user accounts
+- Lifecycle management of dbms side databases, user accounts and database grants
 - Exposing database details as kubernetes secret

----
+- Support for multiple database providers (see [Supported Databases](#supported-databases))

+### Requirements

+* Kubernetes (tested with >= v1.28.3)
+* Admin user access to one of the supported databases (see [Supported Databases](#supported-databases))

+## Supported Databases

 The following database management systems are supported and tested.
 Compatible products should work as well but are not tested. \
 Please submit an issue if you encounter any problems or have a feature request.